5 Benefits of Breastfeeding You Need To Know About

 Benefits of breastfeeding – summary

-Breastfeeding is the best way to give your baby the nutrients it needs for healthy growth and development.
+Breastfeeding is the best way to give your baby the nutrients for healthy growth and Development.
 When you breastfeed your baby, you pass on antibodies that help protect against disease and infections.
-Breast milk also contains all of the vitamins and minerals your baby needs for growth and development, including vitamin D and iron.
-Babies who are breastfed are also less likely to have diarrhea, ear infections, respiratory tract infections, gastrointestinal diseases, and upper respiratory tract infections compared to babies who aren’t breastfed.
+Breast milk also contains all the vitamins and minerals your baby needs for growth and Development, including vitamin D and iron.
+Breastfed babies are also less likely to have diarrhea, ear infections, respiratory tract infections, gastrointestinal diseases, and upper respiratory tract infections than babies who aren’t breastfed.

-Breast milk has been shown to improve your baby’s immune system as well as their brain development.
-It can help prevent illnesses like diabetes mellitus type 1, asthma, obesity, cancer in later life, as well as allergies like eczema.
+Breast milk has been shown to improve your baby’s immune system and brain development.
+It can help prevent illnesses like diabetes mellitus type 1, asthma, obesity, and cancer in later life, and allergies like eczema.